tusen-ai/Anchor3DLane/README.md

 python openlane.py [openlane_root] --generate
 ```

-**(optional) 3.** If you wish to run the multi-frame experiments, you need to download the cross-frame pose data processed by us from [Baidu Drive](https://pan.baidu.com/s/1fxwyLeueTQKg6iBhFeIAog?pwd=7qkx).
+**(optional) 3.** If you wish to run the multi-frame experiments, you need to download the cross-frame pose data processed by us from [Baidu Drive](https://pan.baidu.com/s/1fxwyLeueTQKg6iBhFeIAog?pwd=7qkx) or [HuggingFace](https://huggingface.co/nowherespyfly/anchor3dlane/blob/main/prev_data_release.tar).

 We also provide the cross-frame pose extraction script at `tools/convert_dataset/openlane_temporal.py` to allow customized use.
 You can fetch the raw pose data link at [Baidu Drive](https://pan.baidu.com/s/1bgLSgO9wiypOsjNjRKcJZA?pwd=69mh) or extract the raw pose data with tools provided in [save_pose()](https://github.com/fundamentalvision/BEVFormer/blob/master/tools/data_converter/waymo_converter.py#L353).

-**(optional) 4.** For the camera-LiDAR fusion settings in Anchor3dlane++, we also provide LiDAR data([Baidu Drive](https://pan.baidu.com/s/1fxwyLeueTQKg6iBhFeIAog?pwd=7qkx)), which is extracted from the original [Waymo dataset](https://waymo.com/open/).
-If you would like to conduct multi-sensor fusion experiments, you can download the corresponding data from the provided link.
+**(optional) 4.** For the camera-LiDAR fusion settings in Anchor3dlane++, please extract points data from [Waymo dataset](https://waymo.com/open/) and save each item into a `pkl' file.
+We provide an example at [lidar_example](https://huggingface.co/nowherespyfly/anchor3dlane/blob/main/1507332769891062.pkl) for reference.

 ### ONCE-3DLane
 **1.** Refer to [ONCE-3DLane Dataset](https://github.com/once-3dlanes/once_3dlanes_benchmark) for data downloading and organize the data folder as mentioned above.